mrigankpawagi/HinglishEval/README.md

 # HinglishEval

-Artifact for **HinglishEval: Evaluating the Effectiveness of Code-generation Models on Hinglish Prompts** presented at the Seventh Annual Conference on Computing Education, [COMPUTE 2024](https://compute2024.netlify.app/).
+Artifact for **HinglishEval: Evaluating the Effectiveness of Code-generation Models on Hinglish Prompts** presented at the Seventh Annual Conference on Computing Education (COMPUTE 2024).
 You can check out the paper [here](https://link.springer.com/chapter/10.1007/978-3-031-84391-4_2).

 ### Background